mateomh/Store-Finder/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# FRESH FINDER
+# FRESH FINDER - Grocery store finder

 > This website was created to help local grocery stores expand their client base by getting their information posted online.

 ![screenshot](./app_screenshot.png)

 The is a responsive application for all the screen sizes, that has a search bar where you can look for your grocery store by name and filter the results by different criteria.
-Once you find the store you can get a brief description of the business, their contact information, the revies provided by other users, nad finally directions to get there.
+Once you find the store you can get a brief description of the business, their contact information, the reviews provided by other users, and finally directions to get there.

 This project was created as a Capstone project for the HTML/CSS module in the Mircoverse curriculum